-For more information, please see our Corporate Social Responsibility Report: www.brooksmacdonald.com/ about-us/corporate-social-responsibility#
+For more information, please see our Corporate Social Responsibility webpage.

 The Group follows the UK Corporate Governance Code (the Code).
 A copy of the Code can be found on the Financial Reporting Council's website at www.frc.org.uk.